cal-itp/benefits/docs/deployment/infrastructure.md

    ```

 1. Create a local `terraform.tfvars` file (ignored by git) from the sample; fill in the `*_OBJECT_ID` variables with values from the Azure Pipeline definition.

+## Making changes

+When configuration changes to infrastructure resources are needed, they should be made to the resource definitions in Terraform and submitted via pull request.

 1. Make changes to Terraform files.
 1. Preview the changes, as necessary.